enowars/enowars8-service-WhatsScam/README.md

 Whatsscam
 ====================
 This service was played as part of the enowars8 tournament.
-# Whatsscam

-An online messanger service that lets you "securely" text with friends.
+Whatsscam is an online messanger service that lets you "securely" text with people.
 The Service contains vulnerabilities that can leak data.
 Inside the documentation folder a readme is contained that explains the exploits/vulnerabilities and possible fixes.